zestia/ember-select-box/README.md

 ### Customising

-* We recommend you compose your own select box like so:
+* It's recommended that you compose your own select box like so:

 ```handlebars
 {{#select-box value=attrs.value on-select=attrs.on-select class-prefix='my-select-box' as |sb|}}}